Berenddeperend/pen-plotting/readme.md

 Random thoughts: can't I use octopi as gcode viewer?
 Na, that means uploading the gcode, which is a hassle.
 Keep the gcode on my laptop.

+Frontend todo's:
+- Allow extra vpype options in a drawing.
+These should be editable and toggleable.
+- A button to sign the drawing with a signature.
+Could be either an option in the drawing or a separate drawing.
+- When printing a plot, save its metadata in a database.
+Create a webpage for each entry.
+Create and plot a qr code that points to that thing.

 I think I want some file-based routing system.
 One vue file is one drawing.